Emerging and epidemic diseases

 Some of the world’s greatest health threats can be found in Vietnam.
 From influenza to HIV/AIDS and tuberculosis (TB), these diseases disproportionately impact less developed countries and vulnerable populations.

 PATH is working with local partners to lessen the burden of disease by improving care and treatment and building capacity in case of future outbreaks.

 Attacking a global killer

-PATH is helping the Ministry of Health and the National TB Program address this heavy burden.
-Our integrated approach combines the strength of the public and private sectors and includes a comprehensive advocacy, communications, and social mobilization (ACSM) strategy.
-We are supporting nationwide expansion of the public-private mix model, which focuses on referring people with TB-like symptoms from private and public non-TB facilities to public TB facilities.
-To support overall TB control efforts, we coordinate ACSM activities, such as national and provincial mass media campaigns, creating ACSM infrastructure from the central to local levels, and capacity-building.
-PATH is also piloting models of patient support and producing and distributing various communication materials, among other activities.
-Additionally, we are conducting research studies and monitoring and evaluation activities to provide the government with strategic information for better TB control.
+PATH has a long history of working with the National TB Program to address this heavy burden.
+We have supported nationwide expansion of a public-private mix model, which focused on referring people with TB-like symptoms from private and public non-TB facilities to public TB facilities; coordinated advocacy, communications, and social mobilization activities; piloted models of patient support; and conducted research studies and monitoring and evaluation activities to provide the government with strategic information for better TB control.

 Most recently, we have launched “Breath for Life,” a new project in partnership with the National TB Program and Johnson & Johnson, to reduce childhood TB illness and death in Vietnam.
 Breath for Life will strengthen the detection, treatment, and management of TB in children in Nghe An, a province highly burdened by TB.

 Developing sustainable solutions to end the HIV epidemic